top of page

 What skills are emphasized?

 Concepts and vocabulary are geared toward the student’s level of social mind and differ per group.
-In the elementary years, concepts taught usually include: using our eyes to learn about others and gather information about what is happening around us; using our bodies and words to communicate with others; perspective taking in conversations and play; impulse control and emotional regulation, and engaging in cooperative interactions with others.
+Skills taught include, perspective taking, how to make and keep friends, engaging in appropriate small talk, impulse control and emotional regulation, learning to "read a room" and engaging in cooperative interactions with others.
 In addition, students are taught to advocate for themselves, ask for help, join a group, figure out a group plan, problem solve, and deal with frustrations while reducing rigidity and expanding social language skills and flexible thinking.
+The skills are limitless!

 How do groups work?